lydiadunning/lydiadunning/README.md

 [QR Code](https://github.com/lydiadunning/qr-code-component-main) - just a static page showing a QR code.
 The README documents my experience trying Lit.
 JavaScript with Lit, HTML and CSS are part of the LitElement class.
+[Live Site Here](https://lydiadunning.github.io/qr-code-component-main/) - inspect any element to see how it's nested under Lit's #shadow--root in the dom.

 <!-- ## Examples of Specific Technologies